CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 ![img](img/mzmine/quant_options.png)

-[Here is an example FBMN](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=52a390c8eb654b7fa8d61a1c7a4aaab5) job with files resulting from MZmine2 processing of a subset of the [American Gut Project] (http://humanfoodproject.com/americangut/).
+[Here is an example FBMN](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=52a390c8eb654b7fa8d61a1c7a4aaab5) job with files resulting from MZmine2 processing of a subset of the [American Gut Project](http://humanfoodproject.com/americangut/).

 ### Video Tutorial - Analyze FBMN jobs in GNPS